How to Paint Stairs Professionally

 If you want to paint your stairs but have concerns about how slippery the final result will be, don’t worry.
 You can mix a slip-resistant additive into your paint to provide extra traction and reduce the risk of slipping.

 Slip-resistant additives don’t change the color of paint, but they give it a small amount of texture to increase friction between the stair and your foot.
 Of course, even stairs that have been painted with slip-resistant paint are likely to be more slippery than carpeted stairs, so you should still take care when going up or down them.

-You’ll want to mix your slip-resistant additive into the paint you are using following the instructions on the packet to ensure you get the correct ratio.
-If you don’t have enough additive to make all your paint slip-resistant, you can paint the treads of the stairs with the anti-slip paint and the rises with untreated paint.
+You’ll want to mix your slip-resistant additive into the paint you are using, following the instructions on the packet to ensure you get the correct ratio.
+If you don’t have enough additives to make all your paint slip-resistant, you can paint the stairs’ treads with the anti-slip paint and the rises with untreated paint.

 Before you start painting your stairs, sand them down to create a fresh surface that the paint can stick to.
 You can either use an electric sander or a handheld sanding block to prepare your stairs, although the electric sander allows you to work much faster.

 Using a large brush, paint each stair tread with the anti-slip paint.
 Leave the stairs for at least a few hours to give them time to dry.
 If the coverage isn’t as good as you hoped for, apply a second coat of slip-resistant paint to provide an even finish.
-When your stairs are completely dry, try carefully walking up and down them in socks, bare feet and shoes to test out the slip resistance of the paint.
+When your stairs are completely dry, try carefully walking up and down them in socks, bare feet, and shoes to test the paint’s slip resistance.